Spotify and Hulu partner on a discounted entertainment bundle, first aimed at students

 Instead, it seems that the bundle is a way to eventually funnel higher-paying users back into their services, after the students exit college.

-In Spotify’s case, though, it’s automatically switching student subscribers who graduate over to regular Spotify Premium at $4.99/month – that’s still a discount over the ‘regular’ service, normally $9.99/month.
-But now it will no longer include Hulu.
-Effectively, that means students get a lifetime discount.
+In Spotify’s case, though, it’s automatically switching student subscribers who graduate over to regular Spotify Premium at $9.99/month.

 For Hulu, the idea is that students would choose to sign up directly, having made it a habit and part of their TV watching experience for several years.

-Note: Correction: Spotify tells TechCrunch its website for the new plan had a mistake.
-When students no longer qualify for student pricing, they’re switched the regular $9.99/mo plan, not a $4.99/mo plan, as the website originally stated.
-Spotify has updated its website as a result of our questioning this detail.
-We’ve now updated our post to correct this as well.Featured Image: TechCrunch